cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 Unit needs to be bound to the processor to be controlled through it, using the `ubind` instruction (and a corresponding `ubind()` function).
 Only one unit can be bound at a time.
 All [commands controlling the unit](FUNCTIONS-80.markdown#instruction-unit-control) are then sent to the bound unit.

-You need to specify a unit type when binding a unit (e.g. `ubind(@poly)`).
+You need to specify a unit type when binding a unit (e.g., `ubind(@poly)`).
 If there is at least one unit of the requested type, it is bound to your processor, and it is stored in a built-in variable named `@unit`.
 (The `ubind()` function also returns this value for convenience.)
 If no unit of the requested type exists, no unit is bound and `@unit` contains `null`.
 When you call `ubind()` again with the same unit type, a next available unit is returned.
 Once you've gone through all existing units, the first one is bound again.

 The `@unit` variable is special, as it always contain the unit currently bound to the processor.
 You can store this value in another variable.
 One possible reason to do that is that you can use such variable to determine you've already encountered all existing units: